Seniors need to learn healthy eating guidelines probably even more than any other demographic to lead a long, healthy life.

 You probably don't think that is right.
 You probably guessed that the most suspect demographic would be teenagers, right?
 How many teenagers do you know who are healthy eaters?

-Since you now have a few decades of life under your belt, chances are you have discovered that what you eats has a definite impact on how your feel and, sooner or later, how you look.
+Since you now have a few decades of life under your belt, chances are you have discovered that healthy eating choices do have a definite impact on how you feel and, sooner or later, how you look.
 Do you ever look back longingly on the things you used to eat with apparent immunity?
 Then again, maybe there were consequences to your eating choices but, at the time, you didn’t realize it.

 Thankfully, our bodies can take quite a bit of abuse and are still able to recover and repair themselves.
 But as the years roll on, they begin to lose the ability to recuperate and heal.

 This means that following healthy eating guidelines becomes more vital to maintain or, in some cases, improve, our healthy lifestyle as we age.
 At this stage in life, taking your health for granted is a luxury you can ill afford.

 Problem solved?
 Not quite.
 The next question is: Where can I get dependable healthy eating guidelines?
 An easy, common sense answer, consider this: